 The Radiology & Imaging Department at Cancer Treatment Centers of America® (CTCA) uses sophisticated, minimally invasive diagnostic technology to detect cancer cells with precision and accuracy.
 This helps us develop a targeted treatment plan for each patient.

 At CTCA®, we evaluate your medical history and conduct comprehensive diagnostic testing to make treatment recommendations for your type and stage of cancer, as well as your individual and lifestyle needs.

 When you first visit our hospital for your initial evaluation, we will complete an array of diagnostic tests to accurately locate and stage the disease.
-Then, using all this information, your care team will work with you and your caregivers to develop a comprehensive, fully integrated treatment plan for your type and stage of cancer.
+Then, using all this information, your care team will work with you and your caregivers to develop a comprehensive, integrative treatment plan for your type and stage of cancer.

 We understand that waiting for test results can be stressful.
 At CTCA, we strive to deliver your test results within a few hours.

 Your entire care team has instant access to the results, allowing them to quickly and seamlessly coordinate care.
-Throughout your treatment, we will utilize advanced technology to track the disease and modify your treatment plan based on your response.
+Throughout your treatment, we will use advanced technology to track the disease and modify your treatment plan based on your response.